sabintho/Architecture/docs/index.md

-# Welcome to Toms MkDocs
+# Welcome to some Dummy MkDocs

 For full documentation visit [mkdocs.org](https://www.mkdocs.org).